laylagerami/MAVEN/tutorial.md

 When using the IBM ILOG CPLEX solver it is possible to parallelise the calculations over a number of cores.
 Change this value to one appropriate for your machine.
 Note that for this tutorial, 20 cores were used.

 CARNIVAL can be run with the IBM ILOG CPLEX solver (free for academic use), the Cbc solver (free) and lpSolve (free).
 All solvers except for lpSolve must be pre-installed.
+We recommend that you use IBM or Cbc solvers for real-life cases, as lpSolve only works for smaller, toy examples.
 For this tutorial, the IBM ILOG CPLEX solver was used.

 <img src="https://raw.githubusercontent.com/laylagerami/MAVEN/gh-pages/tut_scs/11_carnival_options.png">